rocksdanister/rePaper/readme.md

 _Check out my other Project <a href="https://github.com/rocksdanister/lively/">Lively</a> for a general purpose wallpaper system._
 ## Download
+> ### I'm not working on this project at the moment.
+For support please use my current, and most updated wallpaper project "Lively" instead: https://github.com/rocksdanister/lively
 ##### Latest version: v0.5.2 (Windows 10, 8.1, 7)
 - [`rePaper.zip`][direct-win64]
    _(SHA-256: deb31a8637f5c128c611cb9049445a4a0b3def72bbe274846f8a494cbfc2fb4f)_